Guide to finding Free Japanese Lessons near you in Tokyo

 Ironically, the opposite complaint is also common.
 Many of the volunteers come to practice their English and meet foreigners, and some will end up speaking way too much English during the lesson.
 They may also try to explain things in English even though students want a Japanese explanation.

 The volunteers are just that; they aren't trained and don't know how to teach a lesson from start to finish.
 Teachers who don't know how to teach will often move the lesson away from the textbook into a free conversation session.
 There are a few trained teachers in each volunteer center or people aiming to become teachers, but the majority of volunteers are hobbyists and don't want to be a professional instructor.
 They may not be able to answer technical questions about the Japanese language, but they will answer as a native speaker.

 Complaint 4 : Teachers change all the time

-Volunteer Japanese lessons can be great for meeting a variety of people but may not be suitable for someone who prefers the same teacher to develop a long-term relationship with.
+Volunteer Japanese lessons can be great for meeting a variety of people in your area and, perhaps, living near you but may not be suitable for someone who prefers the same teacher to develop a long-term relationship with.
 What many foreigners don't realize is that the volunteers come whenever they want, and their transportation fees are out of pocket.
 The misalignment of expectations sometimes leads to frustration and lessons that may not be worth either parties' time.
-Personally, the volunteer community groups I had attended had a strong core group of people who came regularly.
+Personally, the volunteer community groups near me had a strong core group of people who came regularly.
 If you make the request for someone consistent, I think most places will be able to accommodate you.